Rayzhu777/Hotel-reservations-forecast/README.md

-Only the discussion part involved with other two members' models' results.
+The decision tree and random forest results are coming from other two members' results.